LinkdropHQ/qr-code-styling/README.md

 ```

-## Create worker
+## Create function to generate single QR-code
-Use provided example to generate QR-code with image bitmap and sizes
+Use provided example to generate QR-code with image bitmap and sizes.
+Can be used both in main JS-thread or in worker

 ```tsx